cepdnaclk/e20-3yp-SkyT/docs/README.md

 1. *ESP32 Microcontroller* – Handles data acquisition and wireless communication.
 2. *RS485 NPK Sensor* – Measures nitrogen (N), phosphorus (P), and potassium (K) levels in the soil.
 3. *AHT10 Humidity Sensor* – Monitors temperature and humidity conditions.

+### 2. Drone
+The drone serves as the primary data acquisition unit within the system, collecting environmental data from the sensor node while simultaneously capturing aerial images of the tea plantation.
+These high-resolution images are processed in the cloud backend to support critical decision-making processes, such as determining the optimal timing for tea harvesting.

+To ensure seamless communication with the sensor node and docking station, the drone is equipped with specialized hardware components.

+**Hardware Components**
+1. *LoRa Transceiver* – Enables long-range, low-power communication between the drone and docking station.
+2. *Raspberry Pi Zero Microcontroller* – Manages data processing and communication tasks.
+3. *Raspberry Pi Camera Module V1.3* – Captures aerial imagery for analysis and decision-making

+### 3. Docking Station
+The docking station serves as a critical communication hub within the system, acting as an intermediary between the drone and the cloud platform.
+Its primary function is to receive data from the drone via a LoRa transceiver and transmit it to the cloud-hosted backend for processing and storage in the database.
+This ensures seamless data integration and real-time accessibility for analysis and decision-making.

+**Hardware Components**
+1. *ESP32 Microcontroller* - Manages data transmission and communication processes.
+2. *LoRa Transceiver* - Facilitates long-range wireless communication between the drone and docking station.
+3. *4G Wifi Dongle* - Enables internet connectivity for cloud data transfer.

+### 4. Cloud-Based Backend
+The backend infrastructure is hosted on a cloud platform, leveraging Amazon Web Services (AWS) as the cloud service provider.
+To ensure security and efficiency, the solution is designed with two separate backend systems, one dedicated to processing IoT data and another for managing the web dashboard.
+Both backends are connected to a centralized database, facilitating seamless data integration while maintaining system security.

+**Backend Technologies**
+1. *IoT Server - Implemented using Python Flask, optimized for handling real-time IoT data processing.
+2. Web Dashboard Server - Developed using TypeScript, ensuring a scalable and maintainable architecture.

+**Database Management**
+1. MongoDB - Used for storing high-resolution aerial images.
+2. MySQL- Handles sensor data storage and user information.

+### 5. Web Dashboard
+The web dashboard serves as the user-facing interface, providing real-time insights derived from sensor data analysis.
+It is designed to support role-based access control, ensuring that users receive dynamic content relevant to their specific roles.
+This interface enables efficient decision-making by presenting processed data in an intuitive and interactive manner.

+**Technologies Used**
+1. React.js – A modular and scalable framework for building dynamic, responsive user interfaces.
+2. Bootstrap – Enhances the dashboard’s design with a flexible and modern UI framework.

+The proposed solution architecture integrates IoT technology, aerial imaging, and cloud computing to create a smart, data-driven crop management system for tea plantations.
+By leveraging sensor nodes, drones, a docking station, a cloud-based backend, and a web dashboard, the system ensures efficient data collection, processing, and visualization.

 ## Hardware and Software Designs

 ### Software Design